zsytssk/rivercarro/README.md

 # Rivercarro

-A slightly modified version of `rivertile` layout generator for [river][]
+A slightly modified version of _rivertile_ layout generator for **[river][]**

-Compared to `rivertile`, `rivercarro` add:
+Compared to _rivertile_, _rivercarro_ add:

 -   monocle layout
 -   smart gaps

-Features I may add, or not, still not decided on what I want, [contribution][] welcome:
+Features I may add, or not, still debating with myself, [contribution][] welcome:

--   smart borders - using river-control-unstable-v1 protocol to send
+-   smart borders - using `river-control-unstable-v1` protocol to send
-    "border-width" and 0 to remove borders, could be buggy but it's the better solution for now, waiting for river-control v2
+    `border-width` and `0` to remove borders, could be buggy but it's the better solution for now, waiting for `river-control-v2`
 -   "true" gaps _( see [stacktile][] )_
 -   per tags layout
--   command to turn on/off smart gaps/borders

 [river]: https://github.com/ifreund/river
 [contribution]: #Contributing